The PeleLMeX Model

 In unconfined domains, the ambient pressure will remain constant in time, but for confined domains, this is not the case.
 Above, we assumed that \(p_0\) was constant.
 If \(p_0\) is a function of time, the pressure derivative term must be restored in the velocity divergence constraint as:

-Since the perturbations integrate to zero over the domain volume, the mean values are constants, and \(p_0\) is only a function of time, the above simplifies to:
+Since the perturbations integrate to zero over the domain volume and the mean values are spatially constant, \(p_0\) is only a function of time, and the above simplifies to:

 Solving for \(dp_0/dt\) yields an evolution equation of \(p_0\):